JetBrains/ideavim/doc/set-commands.md

     'viminfo'        'vi'        information to remember after restart 'visualbell'     'vb'        use visual bell instead of beeping 'wrapscan'       'ws'        searches wrap around the end of file

+    IdeaVim only commands:

+    `ideamarks`      `ideamarks` Boolean (default true)

+                     If true, creation of global mark will trigger creation of IDE's bookmark and vice versa.

+    `idearefactormode` `idearefactormode` String(default "select")

+                 Define the mode that would be enabled during the refactoring (renaming, live template, introduce variable, etc)

+                 Use one of the following values:
+                 - keep  - keep the mode that was enabled before starting a refactoring
+                 - select - start refactoring in select mode
+                 - visual - start refactoring in visual mode

+                 This option has effect if you are in normal, insert or replace mode before refactoring start.
+                 Visual or select mode are not changed.

+    `ideajoin`      `ideajoin` Boolean (default false)

+                  If true, join command will be performed via IDE See wiki/`ideajoin` examples

     ----------
     [1] - cursor keys, <End>, <Home>, <PageUp> and <PageDown>